jimm/patchmaster/site/components.md

 the [file format](/file-format.html) page for how to assign a named message to a key.

+# Code Keys

+You can assign a blocks of code to be executed when keys are pressed when using the PatchMaster GUI.
+Whenver the assigned key is pressed, the corresponding block of code is run.
+See the [file format](/file-format.html) page for how to assign a code block to a key.

 # Triggers

 A trigger looks for a particular incoming MIDI message from a paticular